Sage-Bionetworks-IT/organizations-infra/sceptre/aws-opendata/README.md

 # Overview
-A project to install, configure and manage the strides AWS account.
+A project to install, configure and manage the org-sagebase-opendata AWS account.

 ## Purpose
 This project manages Sage AWS `org-sagebase-opendata` account with